 My mother-in-law once told me that trying to clean a house as a mother is like trying to clean in a hurricane: it’s kind of pointless.
 She was right.
 Cleaning my house these days requires several things: deep reserves of patience, bucket loads of energy, a severely short term memory (to instantly forget the frustration of your current task at hand), chocolate (bribery), TV (also bribery), and whatever toy that has been living in timeout for at least three days (possibly the best bribery of all but will last only 5 minutes before you freak out and put the damn thing back in timeout).

 This is how you clean your house.
 Ready?
 Here we go:

-Step One: Round up the children and threaten them with kingdom come if they dare throw juice on the floor, a sandwich at the dog, dump out a box of Lego’s, throw pillows down the stairs, build “cozy nests” out of the clean laundry and ALL the linens in the house, or scream at the top of their ever-loving lungs when the vacuum is turned on.
+Step 1: Round up the children and threaten them with kingdom come if they dare throw juice on the floor, a sandwich at the dog, dump out a box of Legos, throw pillows down the stairs, build “cozy nests” out of the clean laundry and ALL the linens in the house, or scream at the top of their ever-loving lungs when the vacuum is turned on.

-Step Ten: Instantly forget that you were trying to clean the house.
+Step 10: Instantly forget that you were trying to clean the house.
 Go outside with the kids and let them burn off their energy.
 Sit and do nothing.
-Maybe check out Facebook…oh, look, Scary Mommy posted some crazy new story about cleaning a house.
-Read that then order a pizza for dinner.
+Maybe check out Facebook…oh, look, Scary Mommy posted a new story about cleaning a house.
+Read that, then order a pizza for dinner.

 See?
 Cleaning is no problem.
 Just follow these ten super simple steps and your house can look like mine.
 That is, if you’re going for that an-asteroid-just-hit-my-house look.
 And the next time someone makes a cheeky remark about how hard it is to clean a house when kids are around, tell them, “Psht…not my house!”
 You totally got this.